ozaner/ozaner.github.io/_posts/math/00-0-0-cartesian-product.md

 $$S^n=\prod_{i=1}^nS=\underbrace{S\times S \times \cdots \times S}_{n\text{ sets}}$$

-More generally, using the indexed definition of Cartesian product, we can denote the set of all functions from a set $I$ to $S$ like so:
+Using the indexed definition of Cartesian product we can denote the Cartesian power, i.e. set of all functions from $I$ to $S$, like so:

 $$S^I=\prod_{i\in I}S=\{f\mid f:I\to S\}$$